sophia926/fastpages/_pages/about.md

 permalink: /about/
 ---

-Sophia is a student in APCSP!
+I'm Sophia Tang, a student in APCSP!